Tesla (NASDAQ:TSLA) PT Raised to $137.00 at Smith Barney Citigroup

 Tesla (NASDAQ:TSLA) had its price target increased by investment analysts at Smith Barney Citigroup from $117.00 to $137.00 in a report issued on Tuesday, The Fly reports.
 Smith Barney Citigroup’s price target indicates a potential downside of 66.26% from the company’s current price.

 Other equities research analysts have also recently issued research reports about the stock.
+Deutsche Bank Aktiengesellschaft raised shares of Tesla from a “hold” rating to a “buy” rating and lifted their price target for the stock from $400.00 to $500.00 in a report on Wednesday, September 23rd.
 Canaccord Genuity lifted their price target on shares of Tesla from $377.00 to $419.00 and gave the stock a “hold” rating in a report on Thursday, October 22nd.
-Credit Suisse Group set a $400.00 price target on shares of Tesla and gave the stock a “neutral” rating in a report on Thursday, October 22nd.
-Argus raised shares of Tesla from a “hold” rating to a “buy” rating in a report on Friday, July 24th.
-Barclays reaffirmed a “sell” rating and issued a $125.00 price target on shares of Tesla in a report on Thursday, October 22nd.
-Finally, New Street Research raised shares of Tesla from a “neutral” rating to a “buy” rating and set a $578.00 price target on the stock in a report on Thursday, October 8th.
+Oppenheimer lifted their price objective on shares of Tesla from $451.00 to $486.00 and gave the company an “outperform” rating in a research note on Thursday, October 22nd.
+Sanford C. Bernstein set a $180.00 price objective on shares of Tesla and gave the company a “sell” rating in a research note on Thursday, October 22nd.
+Finally, Roth Capital upgraded shares of Tesla from a “sell” rating to a “neutral” rating and lifted their price objective for the company from $70.00 to $150.00 in a research note on Monday, July 13th.
 Eleven investment analysts have rated the stock with a sell rating, thirteen have issued a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the stock.
 Tesla presently has a consensus rating of “Hold” and a consensus price target of $246.31.

 In other news, Director Robyn M. Denholm sold 43,610 shares of Tesla stock in a transaction on Monday, October 26th.
 The shares were sold at an average price of $417.98, for a total transaction of $18,228,107.80.
 Following the completion of the sale, the director now directly owns 48,610 shares of the company’s stock, valued at approximately $20,318,007.80.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, CFO Zachary Kirkhorn sold 250 shares of Tesla stock in a transaction on Monday, August 17th.
 The stock was sold at an average price of $1,677.86, for a total transaction of $419,465.00.
 Following the sale, the chief financial officer now directly owns 11,331 shares of the company’s stock, valued at $19,011,831.66.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 112,064 shares of company stock valued at $52,428,449 over the last ninety days.
 23.00% of the stock is currently owned by insiders.